Cooranbong

 Cooranbong has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

 Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 16 projects likely impacting the area.
+AreaSearch has identified 16 projects likely impacting the region.
 Notable ones are Watagan Park Central, Watagan Park, Trinity Point Marina & Resort Development, and Highland Green Estate.
-The following details those most relevant:.
+The following details those expected to have the most relevance.

 Professional plan users can use the search below to filter and access additional projects.